20 Fascinating Facts About Doctor Who

 Back in the 1960s and 1970s, archiving media was a much more difficult—and physical—process.
 As a result, more than 100 episodes of the show’s original incarnation were deleted, destroyed, or otherwise lost.
 Fortunately, the series’ fan base has been able to step in and help, providing the network with their own personal copies to help rebuild the Doctor Who library.

-One episode in particular, “The Power of the Daleks,” will see a new life in November.
-More than 40 years after it was destroyed in 1974, the episode has been recreated as a BBC-approved animated special.
-It will screen in U.S. theaters courtesy of Fathom Events on November 14.
+One episode in particular, “The Power of the Daleks,” saw new life in November 2016.
+More than 40 years after it was destroyed in 1974, the episode was recreated as a BBC-approved animated special.
+It screened in U.S. theaters courtesy of Fathom Events.